-In an emergency situation you may administer an EpiPen[®].
+In an emergency situation you may administer an EpiPen®.

-• An EpiPen® is a medical device that serves as an auto-injector for epinephrine.
+- An EpiPen® is a medical device that serves as an auto-injector for epinephrine.
 Health care providers often prescribe an EpiPen® to children who have survived a life-threatening allergic reaction.
 If a child in your care has an EpiPen®, you should become familiar with the instructions on the kit in case the child is exposed to a specific allergen.
-If you are required to use the EpiPen®, you inject the medication and then immediately call 9-1-1 for assistance and contact parents/guardians.
-Even if the EpiPen® has been effective, transport the child to an emergency room for evaluation and treatment.
+If you are required to use the EpiPen®, you inject the medication and then immediately call 9-1-1 for assistance and contact parents or guardians.
+If someone else is present, while you administer the medication, have him or her call 9-1-1 immediately and then call the child's parent or guardian. - Even if the EpiPen® has been effective, transport the child to an emergency room for evaluation and treatment.